aromal17/flutter_weather/README.md

 # Flutter_weather

 Weather application using flutter for iOS and Android.\
 This application enables you to get a brief information on current weather condition at your location.
 It also enables you to search for a weather condition at a remote location as well.
+It employs OpenWeatherMap api to retrieve the climatic informations.

 ## Add the following dependencies to pubspec.yaml: